Thailand's Intouch joins Hyundai Home Shopping in online venture

-BANGKOK, April 2 Thai telecoms group Intouch Holdings PCL has formed a $15 million joint venture with Hyundai Home Shopping Network Corp to tap demand in Thailand's fast-growing online shopping market.
+BANGKOK Thai telecoms group Intouch Holdings PCL (INTUCH.BK) has formed a $15 million joint venture with Hyundai Home Shopping Network Corp (057050.KS) to tap demand in Thailand's fast-growing online shopping market.

-Intouch, 41.62 percent owned by Aspen Holdings, a wholly owned unit of Singapore's Temasek Holdings, said in a statement on Thursday that the investment will be part of its digital content business and boost the company's growth potential.
+Intouch, 41.62 percent owned by Aspen Holdings, a wholly owned unit of Singapore's Temasek Holdings [TEM.UL], said in a statement on Thursday that the investment will be part of its digital content business and boost the company's growth potential.

 The joint venture, High Shopping, will have registered capital of 500 million baht ($15 million), Intouch said.